RadotJar/faraway-fastness/_notes/session-manifest.md

 ### Rule Clarifications

-**Familiars: ** Familiars provide their master with one proficiency related to their nature and +1 to all throws while in range.
+**Familiars:** Familiars provide their master with one proficiency related to their nature and +1 to all throws while in range.
 There is no supposed ability to communicate with your familiar ?
 Rats have superior olfaction.

+**Vehicular Combat:** If the vehicle does not charge (moving normally is ok), the vehicle driver and any passengers can make an attack, but the transporter cannot.
+If the vehicle does charge, the driver is too busy to make an attack, but the passengers and transporter can.
+Taking the example of Conversos and his mule driven cart: Conversos was the driver, the cart was the vehicle and the mule was the transporter.
+There were no concious passengers.
+Conversos could have opted to move the mule and cart to the enemy, and perform an attack himself.
+His other option would have been to charge with the mule and cart, removing his own opportunity to attack, but allowing the mule to attack.
+The mule could perform a regular attack upon reaching the enemy, or perform an overrun or force back maneuver.
+The former would allow Conversos and his mule and cart to charge through and past the enemy.

 ## Session 6
 The party disagree over whether to kill or free the captured leader of Zhaafique's ex-compatriots, but freedom wins out.
 They meet Rat Girl and her lovely family, before getting into a terrible tussle with a pair of Green Slimes.